-3.12 OVG @ Idle Speed (optional)
+3.12 OVG @ Set Speed B (optional)

-This overall gain acts as the multiplier on the three PID terms (proportional, integral, derivative) when the Idle Speed is the active target speed.
-The idle speed set point is active only during startup when the idle hold timer is running.
+This overall gain acts as the multiplier on the three PID terms (proportional, integral, derivative) when Set Speed is selected as the active target speed.
 This gain term is adjustable from 01 to 99.